ramansoftdev/pokemonapiwithcache/README.md

 # pokemonapiwithcache
-using public pokemon api  to fetch char and caching them on redis server using nodejs expressjs
+using public pokemon api  to fetch characters and caching them on redis server using nodejs expressjs